Bruxism is chronic, involuntary grinding or clenching of teeth. It usually occurs during sleep, but it may also occur while awake.

 - Abnormal alignment of the teeth or jaws

-Risk factors that increases your chance of getting bruxism include:
+Factors that may increase your risk of bruxism include:

 - Chronic stress or